boltlabs-inc/zkchannels-spec/tezos/3-channel-payments.md

 5. The customer also receives a success indicator from `zkAbacus.Pay()` and does the following:
-    * If the customer receives `revocation-incomplete`, the customer sets their channel status to `frozen` and initiates a [unilateral customer close](4-channel-closure.md#unilateral-customer-close) on their current state.
+    * If the customer receives `revocation-incomplete`, they will have a channel status of `Started`.
+They initiate a [unilateral customer close](4-channel-closure.md#unilateral-customer-close) on their current state, not including the attempted payment.
-    * If the customer receives `revocation-complete`, the customer sets their channel status to `frozen` and initiates a [unilateral customer close](4-channel-closure.md#unilateral-customer-close) on the updated state, the balances of which reflect a payment of amount `amt`.
+    * If the customer receives `revocation-complete`, they  will have a channel status of `Locked`.
+They initiate a [unilateral customer close](4-channel-closure.md#unilateral-customer-close) on the updated state, the balances of which reflect a payment of amount `amt`.
-    * If the customer receives `state-updated`, then the customer should expect to receive the requested good or service, and may continue to make additional payments on the channel.
+    * If the customer receives `state-updated`, the channel status is `Ready`.
+They should expect to receive the requested good or service and may continue to make additional payments on the channel.